thomas-maurice/soapbox-docker/README.md

 # soapbox-docker

 Deploys an instance of Soapbox with the `rebased` backend.
+Docker image available on [Docker Hub](https://hub.docker.com/r/mauricethomas/soapbox-docker).
+A new version of the image is rebuilt automatically

 ## Build the image